 I was wandering around North St. Louis this last Saturday when I spotted the spire of the most interesting church I had seen in a long time.
 It turns out it was St. Augustine, a long closed parish church in a nebulous area west of Parnell, the northern extension of Jefferson Ave.
 I was awestruck at the sheer size of the abandoned church, and the surrounding desolation gave the entire neighborhood and church the look of a ruined German village.

-You can see a vintage photograph at the Archdiocesan archives here.
 It is hard to believe that such a beautiful church could be sitting empty, but I acknowledge that maintaining such a huge structure is not cheap.
 The church is an amazing and pure example of northern German Gothic ecclesiastical architecture, as can be seen in this example from Konigsberg.
 In fact the two churches are almost mirror images of each other.